pbadler/forecasting-dynamics-course/assignments/ts_decomp_autocorr.md

 1) Decompose the time series using the `decompose()` function.
 Is there any clear trend in the minimum temperature time series?
 What does the seasonal signal look like?
-Does it show a bimodal precipitation pattern?
 Would you get the same answer just by calculating the monthly means?
 Answer with a figure(s) and a few sentences of explanation.
 (Are you curious if the same trend shows up for tmax?
 Let me know if you look into it.)